abhishek9sharma/MeetupDataCollection/readme.md

+**Replication Package** for paper `Analyzing Offline Social Engagements: An Empirical Study of Meetup Events Related to Software Development`

+## A. Labelled Data
+Labelled event Data is present in folder [Labelled_data](/Labelled_data)

+## B. Data Collection Scripts
 A set of scripts which can help to download public data from [Meetup](https://www.meetup.com/) for a specific topic using their [RESTful API](https://www.meetup.com/meetup_api/). [https://www.meetup.com/api/guide/#graphQl-guide](https://www.meetup.com/api/general) is not supported

-Used for data collection for below paper
+Used for data collection for above paper

 ### Set API Key